How to Use a Miter Saw: Training the Apprentice

 - Always wear eye protection—no exceptions!

-- Mind where your hands are at all times
+- Mind where your hands are at all times (most saws include a warning on them to keep your hands a specific distance from the blade)

 - Dust mask